SSWConsulting/SSW.Rules.Content/rules/what-to-do-when-you-have-a-pc-problem/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know what to do when you have a PC problem
+title: Do you know what to do when you have a PC problem?
 guid: 491e4985-ea13-476c-b644-f077f7078fe1
 uri: what-to-do-when-you-have-a-pc-problem
 created: 2016-10-30T10:50:19.0000000Z